momoiorg-repository/dual_scorpion/README.md

   --dataset.single_task="Pick and place" \
   --dataset.num_episodes=10
 ```

-Frames, actions, and metadata are stored locally and optionally pushed to the Hugging Face Hub.
+Samples are written locally and pushed to the Hugging Face Hub when `HF_USER` is set.

 ### Replay Policies or Datasets
 ```bash
 lerobot-replay \
   --robot.type=dual_scropion_follower \